Skadoosh221/ezcommand/README.md

 # EZcommand
 It makes it easy to access/call functions by user input.
+For C++ users.

 ## How to use
 First you need to initialize it and include the header.